Sveinn Ólafur Gunnarsson

 Sveinn Ólafur Gunnarsson is an Icelandic stage and film actor who starred in and co-wrote 2011's Either Way, Ragnar Bragason's Metalhead and Baltasar Kormákur's The Deep.

 Career

-Gunnarsson stars in the film Rams which premiered in the Un Certain Regard section at the 2015 Cannes Film Festival.
+Sveinn Ólafur stars in the film Rams which premiered in the Un Certain Regard section at the 2015 Cannes Film Festival.
 He also stars in the American film Autumn Lights.

 He has also starred in television: he played Valdi in the Icelandic crime mini-series Stella Blómkvist, and appeared in the second episode of the first season of the American IFC satirical series Documentary Now!